ComputationalRadiationPhysics/picongpu/docs/source/models/AOFDTD.rst

 Dispersion Relation for Yee's Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Yee's Method [Yee1966]_ uses second order finite differences for the approximation of spatial derivatives.
+Yee's method [Yee1966]_ uses second order finite differences for the approximation of spatial derivatives.
 The corresponding dispersion relation reads

 .. math::